 P.S.
 Here are 5 ways we can help you accelerate your Lead Generation results:

 1. Grab our free 4-Week LinkedIn Profile Optimisation Course

-It’s the road map to positioning your profile in the top 5% of the 775 million LinkedIn users currently active – Click Here
+It’s the road map to positioning your profile in the top 5% of the 800+ million LinkedIn members – Click Here